FuelLabs/fuel-specs/src/protocol/abi/json_abi_format.md

     - `"typeArguments"`: an array of the _type arguments_ used when applying the type of the output, if the type is generic, and `null` otherwise.
 Each _type argument_ is a _type application_ represented as a JSON object that contains the following properties:
       - `"type"`: the _type declaration_ ID of the type of the _type argument_.
       - `"typeArguments"`: an array of the _type arguments_ used when applying the type of the _type argument_, if the type is generic, and `null` otherwise.
 The format of the elements of this array recursively follows the rules described in this section.
+  - `"attributes"`: an optional array of attribute names.
 - `"loggedTypes"`: an array describing all instances of [`log`](../../vm/instruction_set.md#log-log-event) or [`logd`](../../vm/instruction_set.md#logd-log-data-event) in the contract's bytecode.
 Each instance is a JSON object that contains the following properties:
   - `"logId"`: a unique integer ID.
 The [`log`](../../vm/instruction_set.md#log-log-event) and [`logd`](../../vm/instruction_set.md#logd-log-data-event) instructions must set their `$rB` register to that ID.
   - `"loggedType"`: a _type application_ represented as a JSON object that contains the following properties: